texfaq/texfaq.github.io/FAQ-fonts-pln.md

 [`varisize`](https://ctan.org/pkg/varisize), which offers font sizes ranging from 7&nbsp;points to 20&nbsp;points (nominal sizes, all).
-Font size commands are generated when any of the package files is loaded, so the `11pt.tex` defines a command `\elevenpoint`; each of the files ensures there's a ''way back'', by defining a `\tenpoint` command.
+Font size commands are generated when any of the package files is loaded, so the `11pt.tex` defines a command `\elevenpoint`; each of the files ensures there's a "way back", by defining a `\tenpoint` command.